 None of the colors apply or swatch similar to the shades pictured on Impulse Cosmetics website.
 Those look shiny, metallic, and amazing.
 I am actually angry that the result is so far from expectations.
 I wanted the shadows pictured on their website.
 What I got was a huge disappointment and waste of money.

 I was only marginally pleased by Damsel (which is a different hue than they pictured) and I am hesitant to reorder from Impulse Cosmetics based on the complete fail that is Wish Upon a Star.
-The finish, color, and quality was not good.
+The finish, color, and quality were not good.
 Other people received a different shade, finish, and quality than I did.
 Consistency in quality is too important to keep chancing that my order will turn out well.
-With brands like Coastal Scents, Silk Naturals, ColourPop and Makeup Geek I am able to rely on their descriptions, pictures, and quality.
+With brands like Coastal Scents, Silk Naturals, ColourPop, and Makeup Geek I am able to rely on their descriptions, pictures, and quality.
 I am also unimpressed with Impulse Cosmetics Customer Service abilities.
 There is a reason that their review section is disabled on their website.
 I only ordered the pigment eye shadows but Impulse Cosmetics sells other products.
 Check out online reviews & swatches before trying any of their products.
 Their eye and lip products are notoriously different than their pictured product and they were involved in a photo-stealing controversy a couple of years ago.
 Other bloggers & YouTubers received products that they thoroughly enjoyed that look & apply nothing like the shadows I received but bear the same name.

 Be careful when you order anything online, but don’t be discouraged.
 There are lots of reputable smaller companies that sell great products!